ucdavis-ice/UrbanFootprintCurriculum/installation.rst

 This step will run the installation of UrbanFootprint.
 It will take ~1hour to run, but will need some input from you near the beginning.
 ::
   cd urbanfootprint

+*A shortcut: you can type in "cd urb" and then hit TAB to autocomplete.
+Doing this you only need to type in enough characters to unambiguously identify the folder/file that you want. i.e. if the folder is empty, you could type "cd u" then TAB.

-This will change your directory to the urbanfootprint directory created in the previous step.
+This will change your directory to the urbanfootprint directory created by cloning the repository.

 ::
   sudo ./setup.sh